Johnson Controls International (NYSE:JCI) Updates Q1 2022 Earnings Guidance

 Johnson Controls International (NYSE:JCI) updated its first quarter 2022 earnings guidance on Friday.
 The company provided earnings per share guidance of $0.520-$0.540 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.530.
 The company issued revenue guidance of -.Johnson Controls International also updated its FY 2022 guidance to $3.220-$3.320 EPS.

-Several research firms have recently commented on JCI.
-Deutsche Bank Aktiengesellschaft decreased their price objective on Johnson Controls International from $85.00 to $84.00 and set a hold rating on the stock in a research note on Monday, November 8th.
-Royal Bank of Canada cut their price target on Johnson Controls International from $76.00 to $75.00 and set a sector perform rating for the company in a report on Monday, November 8th.
-HSBC raised their price objective on Johnson Controls International from $52.00 to $66.00 and gave the company a hold rating in a research note on Wednesday, August 4th.
-Credit Suisse Group raised their price target on Johnson Controls International from $85.00 to $86.00 and gave the stock an outperform rating in a research note on Monday, November 8th.
-Finally, Barclays lifted their target price on Johnson Controls International from $82.00 to $85.00 and gave the company an overweight rating in a research report on Monday, November 8th.
-Six research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-According to MarketBeat.com, Johnson Controls International currently has an average rating of Buy and a consensus target price of $74.19.
+Several research firms recently issued reports on JCI.
+Credit Suisse Group increased their target price on Johnson Controls International from $85.00 to $86.00 and gave the stock an outperform rating in a research report on Monday, November 8th.
+Royal Bank of Canada cut their target price on Johnson Controls International from $76.00 to $75.00 and set a sector perform rating for the company in a research report on Monday, November 8th.
+Wells Fargo & Company increased their target price on Johnson Controls International from $82.00 to $83.00 and gave the stock an overweight rating in a research report on Monday, November 8th.
+Oppenheimer increased their target price on Johnson Controls International from $78.00 to $86.00 and gave the stock an outperform rating in a research report on Friday, September 10th.
+Finally, Citigroup increased their price target on Johnson Controls International from $73.00 to $81.00 and gave the company a buy rating in a research note on Monday, November 8th.
+Six analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $74.19.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Investors of record on Monday, September 27th were given a $0.27 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
+Stockholders of record on Monday, September 27th were paid a $0.27 dividend.
+This represents a $1.08 annualized dividend and a dividend yield of 1.39%.
 The ex-dividend date was Friday, September 24th.
-This represents a $1.08 annualized dividend and a yield of 1.39%.
 Johnson Controls International’s payout ratio is 47.37%.

 About Johnson Controls International